 thurst. short for Taylor Hurst is a singer/songwriter from Southern California.
-He has performed the U.S. National Anthem at the Staples Center, (L.A.
+He has performed with The Filharmonic from NBC's THE SING OFF on The Late Late Show w/ James Corden and on various cruise lines.
+He is a hockey fanatic who has performed the U.S. National Anthem at the Staples Center, (L.A.
 Kings) T-Mobile Arena, (Vegas Golden Knights) Gila River Arena, (Arizona Coyotes) and the Canadian Anthem for the AHL team, the Ontario Reign.
-Also, he has performed with The Filharmonic from NBC's THE SING OFF on The Late Late Show w/ James Corden and on various cruise lines.

 Singing was never a part of the plan .. it just happened.